miriam-16/Polito/firstYear/secondSemester/PdS/OSInternal/Theory/1MemoryManagement.md

 ![Schermata del 2024-03-05 17-38-58](https://i.imgur.com/1DeuGtd.png)

 ## Loading data of a program
-when program code is loaded into memory, how much data has to be transfered?
+when program code is loaded into memory, how many data has to be transfered?
 We know the entire program must be in memory in order to be executed.
 So, the **dynamic loading** loads all the libraries or modules into memory at run time, with the intention of load only necessary components when needed (efficiency) and speed up program (by reduce memory allocation).

 We distinguish two types of linking: